Locations:

 Overview

-Radiation dermatitis or radiation burn is a side effect of radiation therapy to treat cancer.
-Each year, an estimated 4 million people in the United States receive radiation therapy, and more than 90% will have some form of radiation dermatitis or develop radiation burn.
+Radiation burn, or radiation dermatitis, is a side effect of radiation therapy to treat cancer.
+Each year, an estimated 4 million people in the United States receive radiation therapy, and more than 90% will develop radiation burn.

 Advertisement